 - 1 Tsp Garam Masala (Make pure Garam Masala at home)

 - 1 Tsp Red Chili Powder

 - 1 Tsp Coriander Powder

-- 200gm Paneer (I have tried to cut all the veggies in square shape.)
+- 200 Gms Paneer (Cut all the veggies in square shape for better presentation.)

 - 1 Tsp or as per taste Salt

 - 1 Tsp Sweet Tomato Sauce

 - 1/2 Tsp Cumin Seed Powder (Roasted) (You can Roast Jeera? and then grind to make a powder)

 - 5 Cloves (Optional)